Food & Meal Planning:

 • Textures are suddenly off-putting

-• Add on, you may have oral issues, like a sore mouth and gums or issues with swallowing.
+• Plus, you may have oral issues, like a sore mouth and gums or issues with swallowing.

 You may really struggle to find palatable foods that you can actually tolerate.
 This section provides some tips and strategies to try to make eating better.